 The microphone also came with a “cat’s cradle” type shock mount to help prevent vibrations from the microphone stand passing to the microphone.

-The PC sound-card was the next weakest link, which I remedied with a Focusrite Saffire firewire interface.
+The PC sound-card was the next weakest link, which I remedied with a Focusrite Saffire audio interface.
 This interface had two headphone outputs and two microphone inputs (with high quality pre-amplifiers) and compression and equalisation via built-in DSP software; plus a host of other goodies.

 This ensured that the digital sound entering the PC was as good as I could possibly get (with a realistic budget).